xieweiAlex/English_Learning/words/2022/words-Sep.md

+Chicken Little’s **paranoia** is validated in the end, although the reward for its **prescience** – being eaten by a **devious** fox – seems a little harsh by modern standards of **juvenile** fiction. -
+When our team first saw the green chicken, we were **giddy**.
+It wasn’t complicated – a colorized version of something rather **clip-arty** – but it was intuitively spot on.
+Defeat at Guadalcanal put Japan on its back foot, a position from which it could not recover.
+The veil of the Japanese Army’s supposed invincibility was lifted and the US went on to convert its enormous energy and industrial advantages into total victory.

+> There are no solutions, there are trade offs.

+The world's energy crunch is a battle between **platitudes** and physics.

+To my **adoring** husband.
+Who wouldn't like me in this **leotard**?
+I look amazing in this **leotard**. -
+Bottle wipe **supersedes** it.

+Leather **vinyl** interior. -
+**Argentine** **lineage**. -

+The president **abrogated** an old law.
+How to make sense of Xi Jinping, China’s **enigmatic** ruler. -
+You would never call a banana "an **elongated** yellow fruit," or say "**prevaricate**" when a friend is lying.

+**Sizzle** Or **Fizzle**?
+In contrast, the U.S. central bank is **steadfast** in its mission to stamp out inflation.
+**Barring** China (and possibly India), things haven't quite materialized, but some say that could make a country like Brazil attractive given its current valuation.

+> They’re not wrong on purpose, he might say, they’re just **cut off from truth**.

+**Scratch the surface**.

+> It was a moment of collective grief and anger, with a heavy dose of shame, guilt and despair.

+In the recent past, Chinese officials have been **leery of** letting the yuan cross the 7-per-dollar threshold, only doing so in periods of intense stress like the Trump trade war and the early COVID days. -

+**on the pedestal**.
+**hot water**

+The Bitcoin notion I suppose in some sense is you have an **unerring** marker for that now. -
+The U.S. dollar (USDOLLAR) is **on the back foot** Tuesday morning, but the move down looks more like a one-day reprieve after the jump in the previous session and greenback strength is expected to continue.
+What a great meetup last night.
+We know we have the right topic when the audience quickly begins asking questions and they never **let up**.

+If your car is a **clunker**, it might be time to drop collision and comprehensive insurance, which pay for damage to your vehicle.

 I was **T-boned** on Custer Road between Renner and George Bush, immediately in front of Tom Thumb.

 He felt **slighted**.
 He was in Michael's shadow.